tobi-be/BlenderEdmExporter/README.md

 --------
 A SkinNode is a bone deformed Mesh used for infantry, pilots, driver or cows.
 Workflow to create a SkinNode would be:
+- Make shure the root bone is not deforming.
 - Create the mesh and choose SkinNode at EDM-Panel, setup material parameters and UV-map
 - Apply tranformation of the mesh object.
 - Prepare the armature.
 In Blender every bone has the property „Deform“ in Bone Properties.
 If you want to use a SkinNode you should disable this option on every bone which should not deform the mesh.